linux-surface/kernel/Documentation/filesystems/proc.rst

 does not take into account swapped out page of underlying shmem objects.
 "Locked" indicates whether the mapping is locked in memory or not.

-"THPeligible" indicates whether the mapping is eligible for allocating THP pages as well as the THP is PMD mappable or not - 1 if true, 0 otherwise.
+"PMDMappable" indicates if the memory can be mapped by PMDs - 1 if true, 0 otherwise.
+It just shows the current status.
+Note that this is memory operable on explicitly by MADV_COLLAPSE.

+"THPeligible" indicates whether the mapping is eligible for allocating THP pages by the kernel, as well as the THP is PMD mappable or not - 1 if true, 0 otherwise.
 It just shows the current status.
+Note this is memory the kernel can transparently provide as THPs.

 "VmFlags" field deserves a separate description.
 This member represents the kernel flags associated with the particular virtual memory area in two letter